caarbon/node-conventions/README.md

 ## Golden Path

 When coding with conditionals, the left hand margin of the code should be the "golden" or "happy" path.
-That is, don't nest `if` statements.
+That is, don't nest `if` statements if you don't need to.
 Multiple return statements are OK.

 __preferred__
 ```js